 Because of the variety of hurdles, couples will want to not only work on their family relationships, but also build a chosen family of support.
 This could include close friends, colleagues, mental health professionals and groups as well as online support through blogs and chat rooms.
 Eventually it will be important to build a support system of families built in the same way both for the benefit of the parents who can learn from each others experiences and for the children who will benefit from knowing that there are other families like theirs.

 Many couples begin the path to parenthood with the idea of using a known sperm donor.
 If the relationship with the donor is solid and predictable, this can have benefits for all.
 However people often worry that one or more of the parties - ultimately including the child - will alter their expectations.
-Because of this, anonymous sperm banks often seem simpler.
+Because of this, unidentified sperm banks often seem simpler.

 Some couples report that accessing a sperm bank for the first time is a surreal experience, leaving them with the initial illusion that they can order a child to specifications.
 Other couples feel overwhelmed by the number of choices.
 Couples may find it useful if they begin by identifying what is most important to them- physical attributes, health, interests, and values.